 Vail may not have the mining-town charm of its neighbouring towns - but the Colorado village more than makes up for it in style and elegance.
 Nestled in the sprawling White River National Forest, the state’s largest ski resort still has something for powder hounds of all ages and skill levels.

 First put on the map by World War II veteran Pete Siebert as a military training ground, Vail opened as a ski resort in 1962.
-It boasts 21.4 square kilometres of skiable terrain, 31 lifts and 193 runs, but the most picturesque spot it at the resort’s base: a luxurious, purpose built mountain village.
-Gently sloping roofs top the town’s Tudor-style chalets, themselves adorned with painted shutters and flower planters, poking out from between snowcapped pine trees.
+It boasts 21.4 square kilometres of skiable terrain, 31 lifts and 193 runs, but the most picturesque spot is at the resort’s base: a luxurious, purpose built mountain village.
+Gently sloping roofs top the town’s Bavarian-style chalets, themselves adorned with painted shutters and flower planters, poking out from between snowcapped pine trees.
 Paired with super-sumptuous stays from hotel chains RockResort, Four Seasons, Marriott and Ritz-Carlton smackbang in the middle of the state, Vail’s reputation as a European-style playground in America’s heartland is well deserved.

 The Arrabelle is the top pick for location, European charm and luxury.
 Located in Lionshead, steps from the Eagle Bahn gondola, the suites combine traditional alpine design with opulent finishes.
 Each comes with a super-plush bed, marble bathroom and deep bathtub, and cosy fireplace.
 The hotel is home to the Tavern on the Square, a fixture on Vail’s aprés-ski scene, its delicious spins on comfort food the stars of the menu (do not attempt to take on the nachos by yourself - they are served in a paella pan!)
 In the absence of lockers onsite, the hotel offers slope side ski valet, to save you from schlepping your gear through town.